CPDiener/ocular-ai/README.md

 ## Data Import

 1. Download "Augmented Dataset.zip" data from [Eye Disease Image Dataset.](https://data.mendeley.com/datasets/s9bfhswzjb/1)
-2. Create a data directory in the project root, then create a raw and processed subdirectory
+2. Create a `data/` directory in the project root, then create `raw/` and `processed/` subdirectories within it as so:
 ```
 ocular-ai/
 ├── data/